How to Use Indian Drawing Inks: A Beginner’s Guide

 1. Brush Application

-For lighter tones, dilute the ink with distilled water to achieve washes and gradients.
+• For lighter tones or washes, dilute the ink with distilled water.

 2. Dip Pen Drawing